 Self-employment Income Support Scheme Launched (SEISS)

-Taxpayers under the self-assessment (SA) tax system would normally be due a tax payment on 31 July 2020.
-This has been suspended until 31 January 2021.
+Income Tax: taxpayers under the self-assessment (SA) tax system would normally be due a tax payment on 31 July 2020, this has been suspended until 31 January 2021.

 This is an automatic scheme and you simply do not have to pay these amounts until this date.